 This year’s ranking was based on data from the school’s 2004-2005 student body.
 Calumet College’s enrollment figures for that period showed 28.5 percent of students were Black, 19.5 percent were Hispanic and 50.9 percent were White.

 “The diversity ranking is important to us because we are a college that strives to meet the needs of the community we serve,” said Dr. Dennis C. Rittenmeyer, president of Calumet College, in a press release.

 The private, Catholic college, based in the northwestern Indiana city of Whiting, is sponsored by the Cincinnati Province of the Missionaries of the Precious Blood.

-Rittenmeyer said the school’s mission to empower people to improve their lives through education.
+Rittenmeyer says the school’s mission to empower people to improve their lives through education.

-Having a diverse campus allows students and faculty to learn firsthand about different ethnicities, backgrounds and religions, said Brother Jerry Schwieterman, director of campus ministry.
+Having a diverse campus allows students and faculty to learn firsthand about different ethnicities, backgrounds and religions, says Brother Jerry Schwieterman, director of campus ministry.

-“I just came from a class in which there is a wonderful mix and wonderful diversity and those are future educators,” Dvorak said.
+“I just came from a class in which there is a wonderful mix and wonderful diversity and those are future educators,” Dvorak says. n

 — Associated Press